f-bruzzone/f-bruzzone/README.md

 <br>
 <br>

 The repos show somewhat of a journey of my experience learning web development after I had graduated from school.
-They're a collection of some of the things I've done along the way to becoming a full time professional devloper, as well as recently some side projects for where I want to branch out towards in the future.
+They're a collection of some of the things I've done along the way to becoming a full time professional developer, as well as recently some side projects for where I want to branch out towards in the future.

 <br>